Information for employers

 Is your business facing new challenges that require new skills?
 Is your business relocating?
 Do your employees want to pursue higher education relevant to their work?
 We have a cost-effective solution for your business.

-The Graduate Apprenticeships (GAs) scheme is a ground-breaking initiative, creating degree-qualified employees with the skills your business needs.
+The graduate apprenticeships (GA) scheme is a ground-breaking initiative, creating degree-qualified employees with the skills your business needs.

 They offer the opportunity to enhance your business, by supporting your current and new employees to develop skills and talents and become successful graduates.
 Our three study programmes are designed and modified to meet the needs of your business, bringing together academic and practical experience, transferring knowledge for mutual benefit.